MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

  	![Picture 7](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image1.png)

-2. In the Microsoft Edge browser window, navigate to **https://powerbi.microsoft.com**.
+1. In the Microsoft Edge browser window, navigate to **https://powerbi.microsoft.com**.

  	*Tip: You can also use the Power BI Service favorite on the Microsoft Edge favorites bar.*

-3. Click **Sign In** (located at the top-right corner).
+1. Click **Sign In** (located at the top-right corner).

  	![Picture 5](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image2.png)

+1. Enter the account details provided to you.

+1. If prompted to update the password, reenter the provided password, and then enter and confirm a new password.

+ 	*Important: Be sure to record your new password.*

-4. Complete the sign in process.
+1. Complete the sign in process.

-5. If prompted by Microsoft Edge to stay signed in, click **Yes**.
+1. If prompted by Microsoft Edge to stay signed in, click **Yes**.

-6. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.
+1. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.

  	![Picture 4](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image3.png)

-7. Leave the Microsoft Edge browser window open.
+1. Leave the Microsoft Edge browser window open.

 ### **Task 2: Get started – Create a dataset**